bitovi/academy/src/react-vite/02-setting-up-your-environment/setting-up-your-environment.md

 npm --version
 ```

-The output of the command will be the current version of `npm`, we expect it to start with either "9" or "10".
+The output of the command will be the current version of `npm`, we expect it to start with "10".

 ## Objective 2: Generate the “Place My Order” application